 18. The accredited veterinarian is responsible for the laboratory fees.
 Applicable fees for test submitted to CFIA laboratories are available in Module 4.2 CFIA Fees.

 19. All specimens sent to a CFIA or CFIA-approved laboratory must be submitted with a CFIA-approved submission form for the official test being requested.
-Please contact the CFIA-approved laboratory directly to confirm what documentation or notification is required when using a CFIA-approved electronic EIA certification system for sample submission. (contact information available in Module 3.3).
+Please contact the CFIA-approved laboratory directly to confirm what documentation or notification is required when using a CFIA-approved electronic EIA certification system for sample submission.
+(Contact information available in Module 3.3).

 20. Submission forms are available at the CFIA district office.
 For each test requested, a serum sample and a copy of the appropriate completed submission form must be sent to the laboratory.
 A copy of the submission form must be kept on file, and a copy must be sent to the CFIA district office when the sample is submitted to a CFIA laboratory.

 21. Forms should be typed or printed and all copies must be legible.
 All information should be recorded on the form including ear tag numbers, tattoos or other types of identification.
 The type of test being requested, and the date and location where the specimens were collected, should be recorded.
 Accredited veterinarians must include their name, address (including postal code) and telephone number, and must sign at the bottom of the form.
 The submitter code must also be indicated, as well as the identification code of the CFIA district office in which the animals are located.

 22. It is the responsibility of the accredited veterinarian to provide all information required.
 Laboratories may refuse to conduct analysis of samples submitted with forms that are not fully complete.
 Please refer to a CFIA district veterinarian for examples of completed forms, and for instructions on the distribution of forms for samples being sent to CFIA laboratories.